Help for Children with Autism, ADHD and Learning Challenges | Hopeful Neuron | London & Online

 this sound like your house?

-You say their name five times before they look up.
-Homework is a daily battle that ends in tears.
+You say their name five times before they even look up.
+Homework most nights ends in tears — theirs or yours.

-They know what they want to say but cannot get the words out.
-Frustration builds fast and everyone ends up upset.
+They know what they want to say but it won't come out.
+The frustration builds fast and suddenly everyone's upset.

-They trip, bump into things, struggle with sport.
-Or they walk on their toes and nobody has explained why.
+They trip, bump into things, avoid anything sporty.
+Or they walk on their toes and nobody's ever really explained why.

-Getting to sleep is a whole event.
-They wake in the night.
-Everyone in the house is exhausted.
+Getting to sleep is a whole production every single night.
+They wake up in the small hours.
+The whole house is exhausted.

 1

-We look at the nervous system, retained primitive reflexes, posture and balance.
-Things most assessments never touch.
-In most cases, this is where we find the missing piece.
+Not the diagnosis.
+Not the surface pattern.
+We look at the nervous system, retained primitive reflexes, posture and balance — things that almost never get checked anywhere else.
+In most children we work with, this is where the missing piece has been sitting all along.

 2